cpm-cmake/CPM.cmake/README.md

 # CPM

-CPM is a minimalistic package manager written in Cmake using `find_package` and `FetchContent` as a fallback to download non locally installed packages.
+CPM is a minimalistic package manager written in CMake.
+It downloads and adds packages via `FetchContent` or uses locally installed packages if applicable via `find_package`.

+# Supported packages

+Any project that you can add via `add_subdirectory` should already work with CPM.

 # Usage